 No Actions were taken by NYCC - FLSAOM.
-Note these were recommendations and are not required that the school adopt to be in compliance.
+Note these were recommendations and are not required of the school to be in compliance.

 2. Based on clinic medical chart review, interns do not use the orthopedic exam to assess pain.
 Nor do they include it in the chart.
 Without the orthopedic exam, whether the pain is from the muscles, joint or disc such as low back pain.
 With orthopedic exam, the source of pain is assessed.